An Environment Volunteer in Panama: A Chat with Arabella

 Social Identity

-13. What advice do you have for volunteers who share your identity?
+14. What advice do you have for volunteers who share your identity?

-As a woman, I was unsure how the men would treat me, and a few open comments in the beginning made me feel uncomfortable at first, but I learned that it’s just the culture, and it wasn’t meant to be offensive.
+As a woman, I was unsure how the men would behave toward me, and a few open comments in the beginning made me feel uncomfortable at first, but I learned that it’s just the culture, and it wasn’t seen as offensive.
 I also watched how others in the community interacted with those people and realized they weren’t seen as a threat or creepy, and the culture was just open about the things they said.
 Also, over time, you’ll learn phrases with just the right amount of humor and bite to quickly shut down unwanted comments if needed.
 I use the Panamanian finger wag a lot.
 I might not agree with everything people say all the time, but I’ve learned how to pick my battles here in the context of the culture and social norms.

-While this is my experience within my site, volunteers with bigger sites or a different social dynamic might face more challenges.
+While this is my experience within my site, volunteers with bigger sites or a different social dynamic might face more challenges..

 Final Thoughts

-13. What final advice would you share with future volunteers?
+15. What final advice would you share with future volunteers?

 If you’re interested, I would try it!
 After a few months, you can always decide it’s not for you, but it’s worth a shot.
+It’s an amazing experience with countless opportunities, and two years go by a whole lot faster than you think.

 Are you thinking about joining the Peace Corps?
 If you’re curious about service and ready for something new, apply today.
 Like Arabella, you can live abroad, work with communities, and grow in ways you didn’t expect.
 Apply to the Peace Corps and take the next step.